VoltDB/voltdb/examples/json-sessions/README.md

 * *run.sh* : start the server
 * *run.sh server* : start the server
-* *run.sh init* : compile stored procedures and load the schema and stored procedures
+* *run.sh init* : load the schema and stored procedures
 * *run.sh srccompile* : compile all Java clients and stored procedures
 * *run.sh client* : start the client, more than 1 client is permitted
-* *run.sh clean* : remove compiled and other runtime artifacts
+- *run.sh clean* : remove compilation and runtime artifacts
+- *run.sh cleanall* : remove compilation and runtime artifacts *and* the two included jarfiles